Nom-nom-hub/blueprint-kit/templates/commands/blueprint.md

 - Avoid low-level implementation details (specific code structure).
 - Written for architects and technical stakeholders.
 - DO NOT create any checklists that are embedded in the blueprint.
 That will be a separate command.

+## Decision-Making Hierarchy for Ambiguous Situations

+When user input is unclear or missing, use this hierarchy to make decisions:

+1. **Default to proven architectural patterns** - When architecture decisions are ambiguous, choose well-established patterns for the context (e.g., microservices for scalable systems, event-driven for decoupled systems)

+2. **Preserve performance and security** - When technology choices are unclear, prioritize options that maintain performance and security

+3. **Prioritize maintainability** - Choose solutions that will be easier to maintain and extend over time

+4. **Follow platform conventions** - Use standard approaches for the chosen technology stack

+5. **Document assumptions** - Clearly mark any decisions made based on defaults with [ASSUMPTION: brief explanation] markers

+## Error Handling and Validation

+1. **Before generating blueprint**: Verify prerequisites exist and are accessible
+2. **During generation**: Validate that all architectural components have clear responsibilities
+3. **After generation**: Confirm file is properly formatted and all quality attributes are defined
+4. **File operations**: Always update BLUEPRINT_FILE (never create new files) and validate file exists before writing

 ### Section Requirements